mukul74/BDD_Analysis_OD/README.md

   <sub><b>Confusion Matrix</b></sub>
 </p>

-## Comments on Model Evaluation on Validation Data While Training
+## Comments/Analysis on Model Evaluation on Validation Data While Training

 ### F1 Curve Analysis
 - The F1 curve peaks at a threshold of **0.24**, achieving the highest F1 value of **0.47**.